bobbyiliev/introduction-to-docker-ebook/ebook/en/content/001-docker.md

 ## What is a Docker image?

 A **Docker Image** is just a template used to build a running Docker Container, similar to the ISO files and Virtual Machines.
 The containers are essentially the running instance of an image.
-Images are used to share a containerized applications.
+Images are used to share containerized applications.
 Collections of images are stored in registries like [DockerHub](https://hub.docker.com/) or private registries.

 ![](https://github.com/bobbyiliev/introduction-to-docker-ebook/raw/main/ebook/en/assets/process.png)